The X Factor (British TV series) series 15

-Judges and presenters
+Judges and Presenters

 On 6 June 2018, it was announced that Sharon Osbourne would return to judge the fifteenth series, but only for the live shows, due to her ongoing work commitments in the United States.
 The next day, long-serving judge Louis Walsh announced that after thirteen years on the show, he would leave to focus on other projects.
 Earlier in the year, it was reported that Nicole Scherzinger would not return as a judge for the fifteenth series.

 On 30 September 2018, Osbourne announced her decision to no longer appear as a judge during the live shows, stating that she had "seen the new judges finding their rhythm and are doing brilliantly".

 Simon Cowell confirmed his return as head judge and Dermot O'Leary’s return as presenter.
-After much speculation, it was announced on 16 July 2018 that Ayda Field (credited as Ayda Williams), Louis Tomlinson, and Robbie Williams would join Cowell on the series' judging panel to replace Osbourne, Scherzinger, and Walsh.
+After much speculation, it was announced on 16 July 2018 that Ayda Field (credited as Ayda Williams), Robbie Williams and Louis Tomlinson would join Cowell on the series' judging panel to replace Osbourne, Walsh, and Scherzinger respectively.
+On 17 October 2018, British DJ Jonas Blue confirmed that he auditioned for a judge position and was ready to take part in the series until prior gig commitments caused a clash in scheduling.
+He was later replaced by Tomlinson.

 On 23 August 2018, it was announced that Xtra Bites would return after a first series, presented by Becca Dudley again, and she would be joined by a co-host named Tinea Taylor.

 On 2 November 2018, it was revealed that Nile Rodgers would fill in for Williams on the panel during some of the live shows, due to Williams' touring commitments.
 Rodgers sat alongside Williams on 3 November, before fully substituting for him on 4, 10, 11 & 17 November.
 In a statement, Rodgers stated: "I had such a great time with Louis at the Judge's House in Ibiza a couple of weeks ago that when the opportunity came to step in for Robbie I could not say ('no')", "From Chic and Sister Sledge to Duran Duran and Daft Punk, I've had great experiences with Groups in my career, so I look forward to giving them as much support as I can while Rob is away!".
 Williams returned to the panel on 24 November.